History of the Breed There are varying yarns of the history of this wonderful breed. The

 breeders.

+want a puppy?
 Remember that the Boykin Spaniel is a sporting dog.
-He is quite capable of
+He is quite

-working in the field all day and does not necessarily make a very good
+capable of working in the field all day and does not necessarily make a

-couch potato.
-With plenty of exercise, the Boykin does very well in the house;
+very good couch potato.
+With plenty of exercise, the Boykin does very well in

-however, he does need some sort of job to do.
-Hunting, conformation, agility,
+the house; however, he does need some sort of job to do.
+Hunting, conformation,

-hospital or geriatric therapy are all appropriate outlets for this spark plug
+agility, hospital or geriatric therapy are all appropriate outlets for this

 Puppy Breath...